gvansickle/ucg/README.md

 ### Prerequisites

-- gcc version 4.9 or greater.
+- `gcc` version 4.9 or greater.

-Versions of gcc prior to 4.9 are known to ship with an incomplete implementation of the standard <regex> library.
+Versions of `gcc` prior to 4.9 are known to ship with an incomplete implementation of the standard `<regex>` library.
+Since `ucg` depends on this C++11 feature, `configure` attempts to detect a broken `<regex>` at configure-time.

+### Supported OSes and Distributions

+UniversalCodeGrep should build and function anywhere there's a `gcc` 4.9 or greater available.
+It has been tested on the following OSes/distros:

+- Linux
+  - Ubuntu 15.04 (with gcc 4.9.2, the current default compiler on this distro)
+- Windows 7 + Cygwin 64-bit (with gcc 4.9.3, the current default compiler on this distro)

+## Usage

 ## Author